Huxley Grab Water Essence is a lightweight gel essence that delivers intense hydration and helps to retain moisture with Sahara Cactus Extract.

 The essence has a clear, colour free appearance, the light blue tint a characteristic of the glass bottle.
 It retains a watery, gel-like texture with plenty of slip, so it glides on very quickly and easily across the skin.
 Three drops is ample to cover face and neck.
 The signature scent is evident as always but it dissipates after absorption which happens very quickly.
-The result is without any noticeable residue, so it sinks in seamlessly with skin ready for the next step in under a minute.
+There is no noticeable residue, it sinks in seamlessly leaving skin ready for the next step in under a minute.
 As such, it plays well with everything, a test it has undergone a few times as I change up my routines.
-Note, I did use this consistently day and night for a few weeks as my only hydrating serum to test its efficacy in preparing this review.
+Note, I did use this consistently day and night for a few weeks as my only hydrating essence/serum to test its efficacy in preparing this review.

 Personally, my skin can tolerate alcohol containing products, provided they are not layered and not consistently applied.
 Hence the reason why I used this a few weeks at a time and put it aside to test other serums and essences in between.
 As alcohol is known to be drying, I wouldn’t recommend it for dry and dehydrated skin.
 It’s probably more suitable to those on the oilier side of the scale (normal-oily-combo).

 I like this product but I don’t love it.
-I’m also at a stage where I’m trying to eliminate alcohol from my skincare regimen completely so this was never going to be a fully favourable review.
+I’m also at a stage where I’m trying to eliminate alcohol and artificial fragrance from my skincare regimen completely so this was never going to be a fully favourable review.
 Nonetheless, I know a lot of people love this essence and its fragrance.
-It’s a great quality product.
-It’s just unfortunately alcohol is used to enhance application, at the potential detriment of the moisture barrier.
+It’s a nice product.
+It’s just unfortunate that alcohol is used to enhance application, at the potential detriment of the moisture barrier.

 |Beautiful packaging||Strong fragrance|